 5. Be alert when using your cell phone on the street

-Recently there have been incidents of people getting their cell phones robbed when using them on the street.
+Recently there are incidents of people getting their cell phones snatched off by a motorcyclist on the street.
 When you are using your phone you are also less alert to the surroundings and become an easy target for criminals.
 To avoid this situation you should minimize the use of your phone on the street as much as possible.
 If you need to check your phone, do it near a cafe or a shop.
 You can also reduce the need of checking directions on your phone by copying the information onto a sheet of paper before going out.

 6. Beware of pickpockets